-Three-phase asynchronous motors used for driving pumps should be sized to operate at or close to maximum efficiency for all operating conditions (normally 50% to 100% load and 35% to 100% load for high efficiency motors according to IEC 60034 series).
-For other types of drive, the operating range should be in accordance with manufacturer recommendations.
+Three-phase asynchronous motors used for driving pumps should be sized to operate at or close to maximum efficiency for all operating conditions (normally 50 % to 100 % load and 35 % to 100 % load for high efficiency motors according to IEC 60034 series).
+For other types of drive, the operating range should be in accordance with the manufacturer's recommendations.